 Why Parents Are Loving MailPop

-It has some wonderful benefits that you’ll notice right away with that first MailPop letter.
+It has some wonderful benefits you’ll notice immediately with that first MailPop letter.

-– It creates healthy learning and play experiences
+– It creates healthy learning and plays experiences

 – It provides fun content that stimulates the mind

 While reading books is a great way for kids to learn, MailPop goes beyond that by providing reading AND something to do.
 That activity comes in a 3D papercraft that relates to that week’s reading material.
 So the lesson doesn’t just go in one ear and out the other.
 It stays in their mind because the craft helps them have fun and retain it.